jzasjam/pi-led/README.md

 ------------------------------

-### 2. In terminal, cd to the directory to downloaded
+### 2. In terminal, cd to the directory you downloaded
 > eg: `cd Downloads/pi-led`